 That's why the proposed EARN IT bill does not explicitly outlaw encryption.
 Instead, it says that tech companies must apply "best practices" to scan data before it is being uploaded.
 If they don't apply these "best practices", they can be sued into bankruptcy.

 While having to follow "best practices" sounds rather harmless at first sight, the anti-encryption goal quickly becomes obvious.
 Cryptography experts like Bruce Schneier and Matthew Green publicly warn that the EARN IT bill will do more harm than good.

-The biggest fear: As the "best practices" list will be defined by a government commission, which is led by Attorney General Barr, encryption might soon be outlawed.
-It is publicly known that Barr's main goal is to ban encryption and enable law enforcement access to any online conversation.
+The biggest fear: As the "best practices" list will be defined by a government commission, encryption might soon be outlawed.
+It is publicly known that proponents' main goal is to ban encryption and enable law enforcement access to any online conversation.